Skip to content

 }

-Lifecycle changes still go through pause and resume, and credential bindings remain managed via the bind/unbind endpoints.
+Lifecycle changes still go through pause and resume, and credential bindings remain managed via the bind/unbind commands.

 Deleting a subscription permanently removes it along with its credential bindings and cron schedule.